 The long-awaited Corporate Tax Federal Decree-Law No. 47 of 2022 on the Taxation of Corporations and Businesses was released by the Ministry of Finance (MoF) on December 9, 2022.
 For accounting periods beginning on or after June 1, 2023, the new corporate tax law will come into effect (Article 69).
 Below is a detailed summary of the UAE Corporate Tax Federal Decree Law (FTA).

-A corporate tax registration number must be obtained by all taxable individuals, even those in the free zone.
+All taxable persons (juridical and natural) must register for UAE Corporate Tax and obtain a Corporate Tax Registration Number; in certain circumstances the Federal Tax Authority may also require certain exempt persons to register.
 The taxable person is required to keep all supporting records and paperwork for seven years from the end of the tax period.
 Taxpayers are entitled to submit the financial statements used to determine their income for a particular tax period upon request from the FTA.
-All "taxable persons," both residents and non-residents, are subject to the corporate tax.
+Resident persons are subject to Corporate Tax on their taxable income derived from inside and outside the UAE; non-resident persons are subject to Corporate Tax only on UAE-sourced income, income attributable to a UAE permanent establishment, or income attributable to a UAE nexus as determined by Cabinet decision.

 Free Zone Person